Skip to main content

 Having ears that are oversized in proportion to the size of your head or that stick out far from your head can cause embarrassment and distress, which can lead to low self-esteem and lack of self-confidence.

 Fortunately, a cosmetic procedure called otoplasty can change ear shape and position.
-Otoplasty can restore your self-confidence and make you comfortable in your own skin.
+Otoplasty can help restore self-confidence and make you comfortable in your own skin.

-Otoplasty is usually performed on both ears to ensure symmetry, and this procedure can be performed once ears have reached full size.
+People usually have otoplasty performed on both ears to ensure symmetry.
+A surgeon can do the procedure once ears have reached full size, usually after age 5.
 The procedure does not change the location of your ears, and it does not affect your ability to hear.

 During otoplasty

-Depending on the type of technique used during otoplasty, the plastic surgeon may make incisions on the backs of the ears or within the ear's inner creases.
-Once the incisions are made, excess cartilage and skin may be removed, and the cartilage is folded into the designated position and secured with internal stitches.
-Additional stitches will be used to close the incisions, and the ears will be covered in bandages for protection and support.
+Depending on the technique used during otoplasty, the surgeon may make incisions on the backs of the ears or within the ear's inner creases.
+Once the incisions are made, the surgeon can remove excess cartilage and skin, and fold the remaining cartilage into the designated position and secure it with internal stitches.
+The surgeon will use additional stitches to close the incisions, and the ears will be covered in bandages for protection and support.

-The entire procedure usually takes about two to three hours.
+The procedure usually takes about two to three hours.

 After otoplasty

-After otoplasty, you will likely feel some soreness and itching.
-Pain medication may be provided to reduce the discomfort.
-The bandages will be removed a few days after the procedure.
-Your ears may be swollen or red for a short period of time, but you will notice the change in the appearance of your ears immediately.
-The stitches may dissolve or be removed in the clinic.
+After otoplasty, your ears will be covered with bandages, and you likely will feel some soreness and itching.
+You may be advised to take pain medication if there is a need to reduce discomfort.
+Your healthcare team will remove the bandages a few days after the procedure.
+Your ears may be swollen or red for a short period, but you will notice the change in the appearance of your ears immediately.
+The surgeon may use stitches that dissolve or those a healthcare professional can remove in the clinic.

-Your surgeon also will advise you when it is OK to resume daily activities, such as bathing and physical activity.
+Your surgeon also will advise you when it's OK to resume daily activities, such as bathing and physical activity.

 Topics in this Post